 The main power is supplied to the outdoor unit.
-The field supplied 14/3 stranded wire with ground with a 600 volt insulation rating, power/communication wiring from the outdoor unit to indoor unit consists of four wires and provides the power for the indoor unit.
-Two wires are line voltage AC power, one is communication wiring (S) and the other is a ground wire.
+The field supplied 14/3 power/communication wiring from the outdoor unit to the indoor unit consists of four (4) wires and provides the power for the indoor unit.
+Two wires are high voltage AC power, one is communication wiring and the other is a ground wire.